Best Home Assistant Voice Satellites 2026: ESP32 & Local

 Anker PowerConf S3 Speakerphone

-8.6/10Data Policy 7.5 from PowerConf+ app telemetry path; bypass by keeping the app uninstalled.
+8.8/10Data Policy 7.5 from the PowerConf+ app telemetry path; bypass by keeping the app uninstalled.

 Home Assistant Ecosystem Compatibility

 The key compatibility constraint is the HA server version.
 Wyoming satellite support was stabilized in HA 2024.2; the Voice Assist pipeline with Whisper STT and Piper TTS add-ons requires HA OS or a supervised installation with the add-on store.
-According to Wirecutter's 2026 smart home documentation and PCMag's local voice guide, Docker-only installs require additional supervisor configuration before the Whisper and Piper add-ons become available.
+Per Home Assistant's official voice documentation, Docker-only installs require additional supervisor configuration before the Whisper and Piper add-ons become available.

 For the ESP32-S3-BOX-3 specifically: the official HA voice firmware requires HA 2024.6 or newer for the improv-serial provisioning flow to work.
 If your HA server is older, update before purchasing.